 Summary: 1.
-Introduction. -2.
-Review of the literature and initial prerequisites. -2.1.
-Anti-money laundering: global trends. -2.2.
-Stages of the evolution of the legal regime for cryptocurrencies in Ukraine. -3.
-Methods. -4.
+Introduction. - 2.
+Review of the literature and initial prerequisites. - 2.1.
+Anti-money laundering: global trends. - 2.2.
+Stages of the evolution of the legal regime for cryptocurrencies in Ukraine. - 3.
+Methods. - 4.
 Results and Discussions. -4.1.
 Submission of declarations is the duty of civil servants. -4.2.
 Liability for violating the rules for submitting a declaration by a civil servant. -4.3.
-Some decisions of the Constitutional Court of Ukraine: mitigation of responsibility and levers of the fight against corruption. -4.4.
-Declaration of cryptocurrencies by civil servants: statistical data. -4.5.
-The beginning of the fight against the declaration of the result. -5.
+Some decisions of the Constitutional Court of Ukraine: mitigation of responsibility and levers of the fight against corruption. - 4.4.
+Declaration of cryptocurrencies by civil servants: statistical data. - 4.5.
+The beginning of the fight against the declaration of cryptocurrencies as a potential tool for money laundering by corrupt people. - 4.6.Generalisation of the result. - 5.
 Conclusions and Recommendations.